seankcheema/QuestList/Sprint 4 Documentation.md

 This tests the function GetReview() with a user struct passed in containing elements such as a unique username, unique email, and a password.
 The intended functionality of GetReview() is that the function retrieves all instances of a specific user’s reviews from the review database and writes an error status to the header if the user has not created a review.

 -Testing Limitations:<br/>
 It should be noted that RecentGames() could not be tested.
 For RecentGames(), there is no way to predict the outcome of RecentGames() as new games are being added to the API every day causing the RecentGames() output to be changed frequently.
+In a similar manner

 -External Library Documentation_:<br/>
 The API we used is titled RAWG API.
 RAWG is a database of games storing a variety of information including but not limited to: name, image, different ratings, release date, and developers.
 We have used this data to organize and traverse the database to acquire desired information.
 In order to easily use the RAWG API, we found “RAWG SDK GO”, a client with built in functions to traverse the RAWG database.
 The documentation for both RAWG API and RAWG SDK GO are linked below.